 On this blog, I may sometimes use affiliate links, which means a small commission is earned if you purchase via the link.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.

 I love to make wreaths and over the years I have made quite a few Christmas wreaths.
 Today I am sharing seven of those DIY wreaths and one wreath pillow!

 You can sign up to receive my blog updates here. .

 As I mentioned, I usually buy my fresh wreaths every year at Trader Joe’s.
 You can also find them at The Home Depot, a local floral mart, and local grocery stores.

-- Meaure your windows!
+Measure your windows!
 Most of the windows in our home are over 100 years old and some are different sizes.
-Our larger kitchen windows can only handle maximum 24″ wreaths.
+Our larger kitchen windows can only handle a maximum of 24″ wreaths.
 The three smaller kitchen windows can only hold 15″ wreaths.
-So many wreaths are 30″ wide which are too big for most of our windows.
+So many wreaths are 30″ wide which is too big for most of our windows.

-- Don’t forget to conside hanging wreaths on interior dorrs, french doors and the inside of exterior doors.
+Don’t forget to consider hanging wreaths on interior doors, french doors, and the inside of exterior doors.

-- Hanging wreaths is not hard to do.
-If you are hanging a wreath on a door, use a ribbon and attach on the top of the door with a thumbtack.
+Hanging wreaths is not hard to do.
+If you are hanging a wreath on a door, use a ribbon and attach it to the top of the door with a thumbtack.
 Hammer the thumbtack flat so it won’t affect the door opening and closing.
-For windows you can use a command hook and hang a wreath directly on the glass.
+For windows, you can use a command hook and hang a wreath directly on the glass.
 I put small tiny nails in the wood dividers of my windows about fifteen years ago.
 They are still there and I use them all year long.
-The nails can’t be seen (unless you look really hard!) so they stay up all year long.
+The nails can’t be seen (unless you look hard!) so they stay up all year long.